cedis81/not-hot-dog-backend/README.md

 4. In image.js, you will need to use your own [Clarifai](https://www.clarifai.com/) API Key from the start, and there is a free version if you sign up.
 5. In image.js, you can change the criteria for identifying a food as a hotdog.
 Lines 25-33 contain that logic.

-Below are the tables created in PostgreSQL:
+Below are the tables created in the 'hotdog' database with PostgreSQL:

 **Users table**